-- Review and update system documentation (System Security Plans and Authority to Operate Packages) and appropriately document results of Risk Assessments and Information System Continuous Monitoring) in accordance with agency policies and procedures. - Enhance processes in place to track the inventory of OPM's systems and devices and validate that security software and tools are installed on all systems. - Implement a system or control that tracks current and separated OPM contractors. - Assign specific individuals with overseeing and monitoring POA&Ms to ensure security weaknesses correspond to a POA&M and are remediated in a timely manner. - Establish a means of documenting a list of users with significant information system responsibilities to ensure the listing is complete and accurate and the appropriate training is completed. - Assign individuals the responsibility of reviewing SOC reports for systems that are leveraged by the agency and hosted and / or maintained by third parties.
+- Review and update system documentation (System Security Plans and Authority to Operate Packages) and appropriately document results of Risk Assessments and Information System Continuous Monitoring) in accordance with agency policies and procedures. - Enhance processes in place to track the inventory of OPM's systems and devices and validate that security software and tools are installed on all systems.

+- Implement a system or control that tracks current and separated OPM contractors. - Assign specific individuals with overseeing and monitoring POA&Ms to ensure security weaknesses correspond to a POA&M and are remediated in a timely manner. - Establish a means of documenting a list of users with significant information system responsibilities to ensure the listing is complete and accurate and the appropriate training is completed. - Assign individuals the responsibility of receiving and reviewing SOC reports for systems that are leveraged by the agency and hosted and / or maintained by third parties. - Ensure that all system and application assets are included within vulnerability scans.